The seminal work on Conscious Capitalism was written by CIW Board Chair John Mackey and Executive Board Member Prof. Raj Sisodia.

 - Why is the evolution of business from unconscious to conscious capitalism essential to the financial bottom line of a company?

-Watch the first 10 Minutes of the workshop here:
+Watch the workshop here: